julielerman/DockerTestContainersDotNet/README.md

 Then you can interact with the object as you will see in the test project code described below.
 In this case that will be starting and stopping the container, reading its connection string and interacting with the database.

 Rather than using raw ADO.NET to interact with PostgreSQL as the original solution, my version uses EF Core.

+*With this database example, keep in mind that not every test requires the actual database to test against.
+In the case of a heftier server like SQL Server, you should consider a balance between the perf cost of the container/db and what it is that you need to test.
+That is not a new issue, just one that is good to be reminded of on occasion.
+The flip side of that is understanding that, depending on what you are testing, an abstraction (e.g. using SQLite instead of SQL Server, mocking, etc.) could give erroneous results.*

 ## The 3 branches ##